 Living With Rheumatoid Arthritis

-Health care professionals can prescribe or recommend treatments to help you manage your rheumatoid arthritis However, research shows that people who take part in their own care report less pain and make fewer doctor visits.
+Research shows that people who take part in their own care report less pain and make fewer doctor visits.
 They also enjoy a better quality of life.

 Certain activities can help improve your ability to function on your own and maintain a positive outlook.